Barstow, California: Barstow Station

-Shopping
+Retail

-Located southwest of the town is the upscale Tanger Center Barstow, of the Tanger Factory Outlet Centers chain, which is a popular stop for tourists traveling between Greater Los Angeles and Las Vegas.
-An older shopping center of outlet stores, the Barstow Factory Outlet, is located opposite the Tanger Outlet Center.
+Located southwest of the town is the upscale Outlets at Barstow, which is a popular stop for tourists traveling between Greater Los Angeles and Las Vegas.
+An older shopping center of outlet stores, the Barstow Outlets (formerly Factory Merchants at Barstow), is located opposite of the Outlets at Barstow, but has since closed.

 The city has an enclosed shopping mall, Barstow Mall, built in the 1970s.
 It was renovated in 2010 and now includes the County of San Bernardino's new social service office for the Transition Assistance Department and Children and Family Services.

-Barstow also has stores such as Walmart, Stater Bros., Food 4 Less, 99 Cents Only Stores, Marshalls, The Home Depot, and Harbor Freight Tools.

 Near Barstow

-The United States Army’s National Training Center (NTC) and NASA's Goldstone Deep Space Communications Complex are located at the nearby Fort Irwin, north of Barstow.
+The United States Army's National Training Center (NTC) and NASA's Goldstone Deep Space Communications Complex are located at the nearby Fort Irwin, north of Barstow.
 The Goldstone Complex includes the Pioneer Deep Space Station, which has been designated a U.S. National Historic Landmark.

 Calico Ghost Town is one of the few remaining original mining towns of the western United States, now preserved as a museum by Walter Knott.

 Rainbow Basin is an Area of Critical Environmental Concern due to landscape features and paleontological resources in the area.
 Located 8 mi north of Barstow, its landscape, multi-colored rock formations and canyons are visited by photographers, hikers, and campers.
 The fossiliferous Barstow Formation (Miocene) is well exposed there.
 Rainbow Basin is managed by the Bureau of Land Management's Barstow Field Office.

 Coyote Dry Lake is a 30 sqmi dry lake located 15 mi northeast of Barstow.

 Lava tubes around Pisgah Crater offer spelunking opportunities.

 The Solar Project is located in Daggett, CA, about 10 miles (16 km) east of Barstow.